anacapamu/odin-landing_page/README.md

 After successfully recreating the layout, I will attempt to substitute my own content into the design.

-## attributions
+## Attributions

-Aquarium gif from yinyangandyoung.tumblr.com
+- Aquarium gif from yinyangandyoung.tumblr.com
-Otter by mana5280 on Unsplash
+- Otter by mana5280 on Unsplash
-Sea turtle by Wexor Tmg on Unsplash
+- Sea turtle by Wexor Tmg on Unsplash
-Jellyfish by Ashleigh Robertson on Unsplash
+- Jellyfish by Ashleigh Robertson on Unsplash
-Clownfish by Sebastian Pena Lambarri on Unsplash
+- Clownfish by Sebastian Pena Lambarri on Unsplash